oriolrius/nifi-cluster/backlog/docs/doc-007 - delete-cluster.sh-Complete-Deletion-Documentation.md

 ## Overview

-`delete-cluster.sh` is a safe cluster removal script that systematically deletes all cluster resources including Docker containers, networks, configuration files, and runtime data while **preserving** the shared Certificate Authority (CA) for use by other clusters.
+`lib/delete-cluster.sh` is a safe cluster removal script that systematically deletes all cluster resources including Docker containers, networks, configuration files, and runtime data while **preserving** the shared Certificate Authority (CA) for use by other clusters.

+**Integration:** This script is integrated with the main `cluster` CLI tool.
+Users can invoke it via `./cluster delete <cluster_name> [--force]` for a unified management experience, or call the script directly at `lib/delete-cluster.sh`.

 ## Purpose